ballerina-platform/module-ballerinax-docusign.dsesign/README.md

 ## Examples

 The DocuSign eSignature connector provides practical examples illustrating usage in various scenarios.
-Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-docusign.esign/tree/main/examples), covering use cases like creating calendar, scheduling meeting events, and adding reminders.
+Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-docusign.esign/tree/main/examples).

 1. [Send Documents for eSignatures](https://github.com/ballerina-platform/module-ballerinax-googleapis.docusign.esign/tree/main/examples/send-documents)
     This example shows how to use DocuSign eSignature APIs to send envelope to recipients to add their respective esignatures to documents in the envelope.